2011 Chinese Grand Prix: Race

 Mark Webber drove a spectacular race from 18th on the starting grid to bring his Red Bull to the chequered flag in 3rd position, beating Jenson Button for the final podium place on only the last lap.
 Button had made a terrible mistake on the 15th lap when bringing his car into the pits, stopping in the Red Bull pit before being waved off by the Red Bull mechanics into his own McLaren pit one place ahead.
 The mistake cost Button time, as it did for Sebastian Vettel who was also coming into the pits and had to wait behind Button for him to realise his error; although Button entered the pits in the lead, but exited behind Vettel.
 Jaime Alguersuari lost a wheel on his exit from the pits on lap 10, forcing his retirement from the race.
 He was the race's only retirement, meaning that this race set the record for the most finishers (23).
 The record was beaten later in the season, in Valencia, where all 24 starters finished the race.

 The race cut Sebastian Vettel's championship lead to 21 points from second placed Lewis Hamilton, with Red Bull constructors lead to McLaren falling to 20 points.
 Hamilton was ecstatic after his victory, saying "It was one of the best races I've experienced.
 It feels amazing to be able to bring home a victory for the guys in the factory."

+Due to the lack of all but one retirement in the course of the race and the size of the grid at the time, Narain Karthikeyan posted a finishing position of 23rd for HRT.
+This would earn Karthikeyan the title of the lowest finishing position ever recorded in Formula One history at the time.
+This record would then be broken five races later when Karthikeyan posted a 24th finishing position at the 2011 European Grand Prix.